Ilie Cătărău: Chișinău soldiers' soviet

-Arrest and deportation

 The conflict between the Moldavian Republic's Military Director Gherman Pântea and the city garrison flared in late December 1917.
 Cătărău and his soldiers refused to swear allegiance to God and the Republic and participate in a loyalist parade.
-Instead they announced their own parade on January 1 to celebrate the notions of freedom and proletarian internationalism.
+Instead they announced their own parade on 1 January to celebrate the notions of freedom and proletarian internationalism.
 A quarter of Cătărău's soldiers disobeyed his orders and represented the Regiment in the loyalist parade.
 The rest of the garrison grew worried that the Military Directors would retaliate by arresting their leader.
-On December 27, Cătărău's soldiers made a show of force inside a government building and allegedly threatened to blow up Sfatul Țării Palace.
+On 27 December, Cătărău's soldiers made a show of force inside a government building and allegedly threatened to blow up Sfatul Țării Palace.
 Pântea and the others persuaded them to leave, but afterward centered their attention on an urgent plan to topple and arrest Cătărău.
 Seeking approval from the Bolsheviks, Cătărău formed a new soviet, "of the peasants".
 Its leadership also included Filip Levenzon (Levinsohn), a Russian Army deserter.
 He also published a letter of affiliation to Russian and Ukrainian Bolshevism, condemning Romanian nationalism as the cause of "great landowners and capitalists".
 Unbeknown to Cătărău, the Soviet and Rumcherod authorities were also preparing a coup against him: the Chișinău garrison was to be assigned to a more controllable figure.